practicajs/practica/README.md

 # Partners

-These companies are obliged to implement these best practices and daily routine and they also fund this project generously
+These companies are keen for continous improvements and encouraging their engineers to contribute during work hours

 ![Minta](/docs/images/minta.png)